MaxiGorynski/everstone/README.md

 # everstone
-Repository for the Everstone app
+Repository for the Everstone app.

+Maxi Gorynski